 He could punch me, but I wouldn’t react, I couldn’t feel anything.
 I'd just straighten back up and look right through him like he wasn't there.
 My mother could give him a run for his money in the physical abuse department.
 I already knew how to take pain.

 He could make me do calisthenics all day, I wouldn’t quit.
 By the end of boot camp I'm sure I could out perform him or anybody else in my platoon with ease.

-The idiot eventually started to believe that I was squared away and along with the other DI‘s put me in for my first promotion.
+It seemed as if he eventually started to believe that I was squared away, and along with the other DI‘s put me in for my first promotion.
 He came to believe that I had fantastic self discipline, he told me he‘d never had a recruit survive what he put me through.
 I'm sure he was mostly patting himself on the back though.
 What he did was mistake my ability to take abuse and disassociate, with self discipline.